maarranz/adl-theory/README.md

 # adl-theory
-Tool for explotration of dynamic effects in ADL models
+Tool for exploration of dynamic effects in ADL models